Dubbo - South

 AreaSearch analysis reveals Dubbo - South significantly outperforming the majority of regions assessed nationwide

-Employment in Dubbo - South is concentrated in health care & social assistance, retail trade, and education & training.
-The area specializes particularly in health care & social assistance, with an employment share 1.3 times the regional level.
-Conversely, agriculture, forestry & fishing shows lower representation at 1.9% compared to the regional average of 5.3%.
+The workforce participation rate is 64.6%, compared to 56.4% for the Rest of NSW.
+Employment is concentrated in health care & social assistance, retail trade, and education & training.
+Health care & social assistance has an employment share of 1.3 times the regional level, while agriculture, forestry & fishing shows lower representation at 1.9%.
 Many residents commute elsewhere for work based on Census data.

-Over the year ending June 2025, labour force levels decreased by 1.7%, and employment declined by 2.8%, leading to a rise in unemployment rate by 1.1 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project an expansion of 6.6% over five years and 13.7% over ten years nationally, with local growth in Dubbo - South estimated at approximately 6.8% over five years and 14.3% over ten years based on industry-specific projections.
+Over the year to June 2025, labour force levels decreased by 1.7% and employment declined by 2.8%, causing the unemployment rate to rise by 1.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years, with differing growth rates between industry sectors.
+Applying these projections to Dubbo - South's employment mix suggests local growth of approximately 6.8% over five years and 14.3% over ten years.

 Frequently Asked Questions - Employment